sanjay-iisc/sanjay-SHARMA.github.io/_pages/about.md

 | Four sensors time domain signals | Defect image reconstraction |
 |---------|---------|
 | ![SHM - Defect detection](images/ImageReco.png "Image reconstraction"){:width="700px"} | ![Experiment](images/experiment_dig.gif){:width="400px"} |

+Lastly, I have also worked on developing a hybrid piezoelectric sensor model that utilizes the dynamics of the actuator to simulate higher frequency ultrasonic guided waves.
+This model serves as a computational tool for generating simulations to verify experimental results.

 <!-- Currently, on weekends, we are actively collaborating on backdoor attack and defense strategies for the YOLO model, as well as working on a research paper.
 Please note that this experience is not included in my resume. -->